mann-patel07/Trend-Following-Backtest/README.md

 ## File layout

 - `backtest.py` — the reusable backtest module (data loading/caching, the strategy itself, and the performance metrics)
-- `Backtesting_v1.ipynb` — the original AAPL-only notebook, unchanged
+- `archive_original_v1.ipynb` — the original AAPL-only notebook, unchanged
-- `Backtesting_v1_refactored.ipynb` — the same AAPL result, reproduced using `backtest.py` instead of one-off cells
+- `1_AAPL_Backtest.ipynb` — the same AAPL result, reproduced using `backtest.py` instead of one-off cells
 - `sweep.py` — runs the strategy across the 29-ticker × 19-parameter grid and writes `results/sweep_results.csv`
 - `results/sweep_results.csv` — one row per (ticker, short, long) cell: CAGR, Sharpe, max drawdown, and edge for strategy vs. buy-and-hold, plus trade stats
-- `Sweep_Analysis.ipynb` — reads the sweep results and reports the headline numbers, distribution, parameter heatmap, and per-ticker win rates
+- `2_Sweep_Analysis.ipynb` — reads the sweep results and reports the headline numbers, distribution, parameter heatmap, and per-ticker win rates
 - `data/` — cached price and T-bill CSVs, created on first run

 ## How to run

 1. Clone this repo
 2. Install dependencies: `pip install -r requirements.txt`
-3. Open `Backtesting_v1_refactored.ipynb` and run all cells for the AAPL-only result (or `Backtesting_v1.ipynb` for the original, unrefactored version)
+3. Open `1_AAPL_Backtest.ipynb` and run all cells for the AAPL-only result (or `archive_original_v1.ipynb` for the original, unrefactored version)
 4. Run `python sweep.py` to regenerate `results/sweep_results.csv` — this downloads 29 tickers plus the T-bill rate on first run (a couple of minutes), caching to `data/` so later runs are fast
-5. Open `Sweep_Analysis.ipynb` and run all cells to see the sweep results
+5. Open `2_Sweep_Analysis.ipynb` and run all cells to see the sweep results

 ## Tools